The Nairobi Burger Festival 2017

 We had a great time at The Big Elephant Café.
 Burgers were at shs 790 which is pretty affordable and cocktails range from shs 690-790.

-Beautiful space, great service, delicious burgers, yummy cocktails and great value for money- this place is a sure win!
+Beautiful space, great service, delicious burgers, yummy cocktails and good value for money- this place is a sure win.
 Be sure to check them out!

 Peep Mbuki’s blog here.

 Did you participate in the burger festival?
 Which restaurant did you try out?
 Let me know in the comments below.